Myfreedom614/PlayFab_Demo/README.md

 ## Demo illustrates:
   * Accounts uses Email or lDevice ID Authentication
-  * Example of how to creat game with Photon PUN
+  * Example of how to work with Photon PUN
   * Showcase most of the primary functions of Playfab in Unity.

 ### Lobby